Let’s discuss the cost to build a machinery shed!

 For example, you may want to consider combining your machinery storage shed with a workshop shed, rather than building two standalone sheds.
 One way to do this is to build an open-front machinery storage shed and dedicate one or two lock-up bays for machinery maintenance.
 Another way is to build a fully enclosed machinery shed with a dedicated workshop area with a concrete slab to one side.

-3. Install a canopy
+3. Install A Canopy

 For example, it will be more cost-effective to build a 24-metre span shed with a 6-metre canopy (providing 30m shed depth) rather than building a 30-metre span shed.
 This is often useful to cover longer machinery such as air seeders, augers and b-doubles etc.